jake-carr/tabla-zone/README.md

 Tabla zone is created from the Create-React-App TS template.
 Running it is simple:

 1. Install dependences - `npm install`
-2. Run the development server with `npm run start`
+2. Run the development server - `npm run start`
-3. Create production build with `npm run build`
+3. Create production builds - `npm run build`

 The project uses: